9 FAM 601.6

 9 FAM 601.6-2 (U) storing issued and refused niv records

 9 FAM 601.6-2(A) (U) NIV Files – General Guidance

 a.
-(U) CCD and NIV Files: Under the retention schedule (Records Disposition Schedule), electronic Consular Consolidated Database (CCD) records are considered to be equivalent to hard copy case files.
-The introduction of the Form DS-160, Electronic Application for Nonimmigrant Visa, and the replication of nonimmigrant (NIV) case records into the CCD, has significantly reduced the requirement for posts to maintain paper files of visa records.
+(U) CCD and NIV Files: Under the retention schedule (Records Disposition Schedule), electronic Consular Consolidated Database (CCD) records are the equivalent to hard copy case files.
+The introduction of the Form DS-160 and the replication of NIV case records into the CCD, has significantly reduced the requirement for posts to maintain paper files of visa records.

 c.
 (U) NIV Fee-Related Documents: Posts should retain their copies of applicants’ receipts and DS-160 barcode printouts until posts have performed the Machine Readable Visa (MRV) periodic comparison of fees collected with services provided.
 After a monthly, periodic comparison, post may destroy the receipts.
 The barcode printouts may be destroyed after the receipt has been properly reconciled.